 REGISTERING VOTERS BEHIND BARS

 Our campaign aims to register eligible inmates and their family members during visitation.
-This first-of-its-kind ambitious partnership between Houston Justice, the Harris County Sheriff's Department, and the Harris County Tax Assessor's Office will serve as a pilot as we expand moving forward.
+This first-of-its-kind ambitious partnership between Houston Justice, the Harris County Sheriff's Department, and the Harris County Tax Assessor's Office serves as a pilot as we expand moving forward.

 For the 2018 election cycle, Houston Justice's #ProjectOrange program: